 - Zero-sum thinking

-Many of the elements sound innocent in isolation, but they support each other and, in combination, they weaken society’s resistance to the abuse of power and authoritarianism.
+These thinking patterns form a self-reinforcing, vicious cycle.
+Many of them may sound innocent in isolation, but they support each other and, in combination, they weaken society’s resistance to the abuse of power and authoritarianism.
 They also fly on the wings of social conformity.

 Fear can be:

 - slow burning anxiety or sudden terror,

 - of a security or an economic threat.

 Fear is a necessary but not sufficient precondition of authoritarian thinking.

 Fear alone won’t make an individual regress into childlike parentalism.
 If we want a better explanation for authoritarian thinking, we must look beyond fear.
 We must address the thing that humans find the most painful and what they work to void at all cost.